Post

 A Sophist’s Gambit is a contrivance of a contrivance.
 On its face, it’s meant to fuel conspiracy theories by obvious motivated attribution bias.
 The first step is to create something, like a bad commercial.
 The commercial is produced in such a way that the majority of viewers easily recognize, 1) it’s awful; 2) mocking and critique will follow; and 3) this fuels conversation.

-The conversation about the commercial, mocking it and the product that is pushed, is the point.
+The conversation mocking the commercial is the point.
 That’s the marketing.
-The majority of people recognize this and can’t be manipulated; and people who don’t recognize it are easily convinced by the former that the commercial is trying to manipulate them.
+Many people recognize this and can’t be manipulated into discussing how bad the commercial is; and people who don’t recognize it are distracted by discussing how annoying the commercial is, which means the commercial is effective.

 However, there must be one or more additional layers after the initial contrivance to be a Sophist’s Gambit.
 In the case of the HeadOn commercial, the catalyst sparked a conversation where the two individuals focused more on the commercial itself than the product, and actively resisted the product because of the method of advertising.
 A conversation followed about marketing in general, but with the seed of headache relief planted, the two unknowingly progressed to Aleve, and a new customer was born.